rohitgajawada/multitask_net/README.md

 Multitask Tracking

 TODO:
-1) Scale coordinates to corresponding value after resize
-2) Try training network
+1) Make coordinates according to 224 x 224 instead of -4 to 4
+2) Visualize coordinates on the image
+3) Make gaussian attention maps using previous frame

 Possible modifications:
 1) regress offsets, not coordinates

 To keep in mind and other ideas:
-1) attention based on previous frame in the form of gaussians
-2) occlusion network
+1) occlusion network
-3) motion network
+2) motion network